 Applications & codebases

-When developing an app most of the work is done on the application’s codebase which is stored in some form of version control system (VCS) like Git, Subversion, Mercurial etc… The VCS keeps track of the many revisions of the codebase and coordinates the modifications to the source code amongst development teams of all sizes.
+When developing an app most of the work is done on the application’s codebase which is stored in some form of version control system (VCS) like GitHub (recommended), GitLab, BitBucket or other.
+The VCS keeps track of the many revisions of the codebase and coordinates the modifications to the source code amongst development teams of all sizes.

 On deployment to Heroku your app will be transmitted via the Git VCS.
 Though Git is a very capable VCS, it’s not necessary for you to be using it as your primary VCS to deploy to Heroku.
 You are free to choose the right tool for your development workflow and organizational constraints.

 When developing an application it is often necessary to have more than one version of that application running at any one time.
 Consider running a development branch locally, a staging version with the latest features available to your stakeholders, and a production version with only the approved, stable, features for your end-users.

 On Heroku, maintain multiple deployment environments, e.g., staging, QA, production, by creating a Heroku app for each environment.
 Simply deploy the codebase revision appropriate for each environment to the corresponding app on Heroku.

 To make the association between the app and its stage clear, namespace each Heroku app according to environment, e.g.,

 Alternatively, consider Heroku Pipelines.